jimcadden/jmcadden.github.io/cs451/readings.md

 ### Instructions:
 1. Your assessment should touch upon each the following topics: **the problem, the approach, the relation, and your impression**.
-1. Your response should be concise, roughly one paragraph in length per topic.
+1. Your response should be short and concise, roughly one paragraph in length per topic.
 1. Responses should be entirely in your own words, based on your own impressions from the reading.
 (While it is OK to agree with the authors, you should not copy their language directly!)

 ### Tips
-+ I've provided some guiding pointers for each topic blow, plus an example for MapReduce below.
++ I've provided a starting point for each topic below, plus an example for MapReduce.
 + Take your time while reading, and think about the questions as you.
-It takes an experienced PhD student 2-3 hours to fully read a paper.
+It can take an experienced PhD student 2-3 hours minimum to fully read a paper.
 Don't rush!
-+ Compared to reading, the writing should be relatively quick.
++ The writing process should be relatively quick.
 If you are spending more than 30 minutes doing the assessment, you're likely writing too much!

 ## Submitting